athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2023-06.md

 Here are some ways to break down my portfolio:

-* Geography: 12 Canada, 12 global -- but most teams are distributed
+* Geography: 11 Canada, 11 global -- but most teams are distributed
-* Stage: 13 pre-seed, 11 seed
+* Stage: 12 pre-seed, 10 seed
-* Sector: 7 MAD stack, 3 infrastructure, 4 fintech, 3 SaaS, 7 other
+* Sector: 6 MAD stack, 3 infrastructure, 3 fintech, 3 SaaS, 7 other
-* Demographics: 31 of 44 founders are from under-represented groups, including 16 of 24 CEOs
+* Demographics: 28 of 41 founders are from under-represented groups

-(Note that this includes the 24 companies in cohorts II and III, but not the 9 companies in cohort I; see below.)
+(Note that this includes the 22 companies in cohorts II and III, but not the 9 companies in cohort I; see below.)

 ---